2023 SAFF U-20 Women's Championship

 The 2023 SAFF U-20 Women's Championship was the 4th edition of the SAFF U-20 Women's Championship, an international football competition for women's under–20 national teams organized by SAFF.
 The tournament were played from 3–9 February 2023 in Bangladesh.

 Bangladesh is the defending champion having defeated Nepal by 3–0 goals in the final of the tournament on 9 February 2023.

 Venue

-All matches were held at the BSSS Mostafa Kamal Stadium in Dhaka, Bangladesh.
+All matches will held at the BSSS Mostafa Kamal Stadium in Dhaka, Bangladesh.